njmittet/learning-kotlin/README.md

 }
 ```

-To return from non-inline lambda expression, label it and qualify the return:
+To return from not-inlined lambda expression, label it and qualify the return:

 ```kt
 fun foo() {